Are you concerned about identity theft? If you aren't, you should be.

 The next is often called “internet scanning,” where they look online to see if your information is floating around.
 When people sell identity data, it's usually in the darker parts of the web where you need special software to access.
 I doubt how diligent these companies are about getting the software, infiltrating the networks, and then just sitting there waiting.

-OK, onto how to build a DIY identity theft protection system.
+How to build your DIY identity theft protection system for free.

 Don't Carry Your Social Security Card